 The environmental studies program prepares students for a variety of careers after graduation, including employment in federal or state agencies, consulting firms, private industry, and non-profit organizations.
-With proper selection of courses in an Area of Expertise (see below), students will also be prepared to enter graduate study in various discipline-specific or interdisciplinary fields.
+With proper selection of courses in an area of expertise (see below), students will also be prepared to enter graduate study in various discipline-specific or interdisciplinary fields.

-Randolph-Macon has study-abroad relationships with two United Kingdom universities and one Australian university with strong environmental studies curricula.
-Students interested both in environmental studies as a major and in study abroad are strongly encouraged to investigate opportunities at Lancaster University (England), the University of Ulster (Northern Ireland), and the University of Central Queensland (Australia).
-Course work and research opportunities are available at these universities that are not available at Randolph-Macon.
+Randolph-Macon students have opportunities to study abroad at numerous universities with strong environmental studies curricula in the UK and Australia, as well as Costa Rica, Fiji, Ghana, Sweden, and other countries.
+Additionally, EVST majors can study abroad to acquire area of expertise course work.
+Students interested both in environmental studies as a major and in study abroad are strongly encouraged to investigate their options with their advisor, the director of the environmental studies program and the study abroad advisor.
+Course work and research opportunities may be available that are not available at Randolph-Macon.